lmondada/dphil-thesis/content/03_compiler/02_llvm.md

 on the no-cloning principle of quantum information.
 In parallel, projects with similar aims have also emerged @McCaskey2021 @Ittah_2022 that make use of the full MLIR and LLVM toolchain.

-### Quantum Toy IR

-Describing the specifics of any one quantum programming language or compiler IR is beyond our scope and would force us to restrict our considerations to a narrow subset of the options that are still being actively explored and developed.
-For the purposes of this thesis, it is sufficient to introduce a simplified "toy" IR.
-It captures all the expressiveness that we require for hybrid programs whilst remaining sufficiently abstract [^underspec] to be applicable to a variety of IRs and, by extension, programming languages.

-We will

-[^underspec]: A critic would say "under-specified".